zhullyb/monyhar/monyhar/content/browser/bluetooth/README.md

 This directory contains the implementation of the [Web Bluetooth specification] using the Bluetooth abstraction module implemented in `//device/bluetooth`.
-See the [Bluetooth Abstraction README] for more details on the cross-platform implementation of Bluetooth in Chromium.
+See the [Bluetooth Abstraction README] for more details on the cross-platform implementation of Bluetooth in Monyhar.

 This service is exposed to the Web through the Blink Bluetooth module, which accesses the Web Bluetooth Service through Mojo IPC.
 For more details, see the